etrulls/deepdesc-release/README.md

 ### Matlab

 It is possible to use Matlab by calling torch.
-For this purpose please look at the files in `matlab/`.
+This also requires the `mattorch` package to work.
+Please look at the files in `matlab/`.
 In particular, by calling `matlab/desc.lua` from Matlab, batches of descriptors can be processed.
 This is done by using the code in `matlab/example.m`:

 ```matlab
 patches = randn( 64, 64, 1, 2 );